dpdornseifer/PerFin/Readme.md

 # PerFin
 PerFin is a  Personal Finance library for Python

-## Features
+## What is PerFin
-* Basically a wrapper library for Pandas right now
+It's basically a wrapper library for Pandas and Zipline with the focus on an easy to use interface

+### Implemented so far:
 * Load and handle csv files
-* Calculate montly savings
+* Calculate montly savings and outliers
-* Get the standard deviation of a given account - try to handle the noise :)
+* Get aggregates for easy analytics

+### More to come
 * Will add a simple API for backtesting, plotting in Jupyter, monte carlo simulations ... over the next month

 ## Examples